This guide to Glasgow Central station explains what to look out for when departing and arriving by train and connects you to all the relevant info.

 Its nearest station is St Enoch, which is best accessed by using the secondary exit at Glasgow Central station on to Argyll Street, turn left from this exit and St Enoch is a 5 min walk away.

-Alternatively local trains from platform 17 go to Partick, which is three stops from Glasgow Central and Partick station offers an easy interchange with the Glasgow Subway
+Alternatively local trains from platform 17 go to Partick, which is three stops from Glasgow Central and Partick station offers an interchange with the Glasgow Subway

 From Partick it’s a one station hop on the subway to Kelvinhall, the closest station to the Kelvingrove gallery and museum, or a two station hop to Hillhead, the nearest station to the Rennie Mackintosh Museum.

-Those trains from platform 17 at Glasgow Central to Partick also call at Exhibition Centre station, which is by the SECC, The Hydro and The Armadillo.
+Those trains from platform 17 at Glasgow Central to Partick also call at Exhibition Centre station, which is by the SECC, The Hydro and The Armadillo.~

 Trains from Glasgow to destinations to the north, including Aberdeen, Dundee, Fort William, Inverness, Oban, Perth and Stirling, depart from a separate station named Glasgow Queen Street.